A Guide to Dental Care for Seniors

 Like many other dental concerns, the risk of oral cancer increases with age.
 And certain lifestyle factors, such as heavy tobacco and alcohol use, can further increase this risk.
 So it’s important to have regular oral cancer screenings during your dental checkups.

-Tooth discolouration, or darkening of the teeth, is a natural part of ageing.
-Changes in dentin will lead to discolouration, as will a lifetime of stain-causing food and drink.
+Tooth discoloration, or darkening of the teeth, is a natural part of ageing.
+Changes in dentin will lead to discoloration, as will a lifetime of stain-causing food and drink.

-While some discolouration is normal, in some cases it can be preventable.
-Coffee, tea, soda, and tobacco products will discolour your teeth with stains, so avoiding these will help to prevent discolouration.
+While some discoloration is normal, in some cases it can be preventable.
+Coffee, tea, soda, and tobacco products will discolor your teeth with stains, so avoiding these will help to prevent discoloration.

-If you are unhappy with the colour of your teeth, speak with your dentist about teeth whitening or dental veneers for a whiter, brighter smile.
+If you are unhappy with the color of your teeth, speak with your dentist about teeth whitening or dental veneers for a whiter, brighter smile.

 Several factors can cause tooth decay as you age, including dry mouth and gum recession.
 If your gums are receding, the exposed root surfaces will be vulnerable to tooth decay because the root surface is softer than the tooth enamel.

 If decay reaches the nerve in the root, it can cause an infection and possibly lead to the tooth breaking off the root.
 Tooth decay can also start under dental fillings that are chipped, broken, or leaky.

 Dry mouth in seniors is common due to the prevalence of health conditions that cause dry mouth.
 Dry mouth is also a common side effect of many prescription and non-prescription medications.

 Saliva carries minerals and immune cells that help protect our teeth from the bacteria and acids that cause infections and cavities.
 So if you experience dry mouth, the reduced flow of saliva can lead to oral health problems.